UsmanAliButt/ZephyrRTOS/zephyr stm32 timer interrupt with NVIC/README.md

-# Zephyr simple driver "toggleled"
+# Zephyr stm32 microcontroller timer interrupt with NVIC
 Adding a support to zephyr project.
 Driver development is not well documented and explained in zephyr project.
 So i decided to create a simple out of tree driver and make is public.
 <br><br>Just one GPIO pin is utilized here.
 Tested on physical hardware STM32 nucleol432kc board.
 GPIO pin-3 of module has default led connected to it.
 <br><br>Output of main.c instruction below can be viewed on UART serial terminal.
 I used PUTTY baudrate is set 115200 and COM port can be verified from Device Manager.